meetalva/alva-design/docs/guides/create-library.md

 > | ```

 We'll use some dependencies to create our components.
-This includes React and styled-components.
+This includes [React](https://reactjs.org/) and [styled-components](https://www.styled-components.com/).
 Add and save them to your project like this:

+> :information_source:
+> :woman_student: Don't panic!
+> We encourage you to learn about React and styled-components, but
+> really don't need to be a React programmer to complete this guide.
+>
+> **Promise :crossed_fingers:**

 ```
 npm install --save \